Daniel-KM/Omeka-S-module-Access/README.md

 time, the value should be set in the metadata of the media.
 The value can be specified for the item too to simplify management.

+### Embargo

+By construction, the embargo works only on the media files: metadata are always visible for public and restricted resources.

+An option in the config can be used to use it with or without the restricted access.

+To create an embargo on a file, simply set the dates in `curation:dateStart` and/or `curation:dateEnd`.

+It is recommended to use the datatype "numeric timestamp" from the module [Numeric Datatypes], but a literal is fine.
+The date must be an iso one (`2022-03-14`).
+A time can be set too (`2022-03-14T12:34:56`).

+A check is automatically done when an anonymous visitor or a restricted user is accessing a restricted file.
+In that case, the media may be set public automatically when the embargo is finished.
+For all other cases, a job may be run, for example once a day.
+A cron task can be used through the script designed to run task of the module [Easy Admin].

+The job does not update the resource when the visibility is not logical, for example when the resource have been set public with a date of end of embargo.
+Of course, don't set a date of end of embargo if the record is not ready or when it should remain private.

 ### Management of requests

 If you choose modes `global` or `ip`, there is nothing to do more.
 Once users